debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.4/uplink-messages/readme.md

 |**Debug**             |  **0x0F**    |Internal use only|

 :::tip Notes
 <sup>(1)</sup> Activity status message, configuration message and shock detection message share the same identifier.
-They are differentiated by the value of byte 5 of the payload. <br />
+They are differentiated by the value of byte 5 of the payload. <br/>
 <sup>(2)</sup> Configurable via the *config_flags* parameter
 :::